muellsen/TREX/README.md

 Several different algorithmic strategies are available to solve the objective.
 A proximal gradient descent for an approximate solution has been introduced in [[1]](#references).
 Via appropriate reformulation and decomposition, the TREX can be solved exactly by solving 2p Second-order Cone Programs (SOCPs) [[2]](#references).
 Alternatively, the convex subproblems can be reformulated to be amenable to the Douglas-Rachford proximal splitting algorithm [[3]](#references).

 The package includes all of the above algorithmic strategies in one framework.
+Theoretical bounds for the TREX prediction error are available in [[4]](#references).

 ## Package structure
 The TREX package contains the following files and folders